solarmon/Amiga-Keyboard/KiCad/Mapping/A500/Amiga A500 Keyboard - Mitsumi A619B Membrane - Mapping/README.md

 ### Highlight Net

-* Select one or more (use SHIFT select method) pad or a trace, right click and select **Net Inspection Tools -> Highlight Net**.
-All the traces and pads conencted to the same net(s) will be highlighted.
+* Select one, or more (use SHIFT select method), pad or trace, right click and select **Net Inspection Tools -> Highlight Net**.
+All the traces and pads connected to the same net(s) will be highlighted.

 ![image](https://github.com/solarmon/Amiga-Keyboard/blob/master/KiCad/Wiki/KiCad-Hightlight-Net.png)